emmanueljakata/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to change from working directory to root
+Script to Display current directory contents in a long format